paelzer/Arduino-RGB-GUI-control/README.md

 * Connect the Arduino via USB to your PC or notebook

 * Run the rgb_control_gui.py Python file.
-The COM port your Arduino is connected to should be detected automatically.
+The COM port your Arduino is connected to should be detected automatically - if this fails you can enter the COM port manually.
+A list of available hardware serial ports will show up in a popup window.
   Click the buttons in the GUI.
 The color of the RGB LED should change accordingly.